ajaynischal/countdownapplication/README.md

-# countdownspplication
+# countdownapplication
-Application to create countdowns to a certain date
+Application to create countdowns to a certain time for studying